 AC combines elements of snooker with the tactics of chess, GC has simpler rules and uses some but not all of the skills of Association Croquet.
 Mastery of croquet is as much in the head as in the hands.

-Croquet is an ideal sport: you don't need a partner, you don't need to be very fit, and it can be played almost normally while following government guidelines on social distancing.
+Croquet is an ideal sport: you don't need to come along with a partner, you don't need to be very fit, and it can be played almost normally while following government guidelines on social distancing.

 All you need is an active mind and a pair of flat-soled shoes (most trainers fit the bill) - we supply everything else.